 Travis Parks, District Manager, Southern California Edison

-Travis Parks has over 18 years in the electrical industry.
+Travis Parks has over 19 years in the electrical industry.
 He began his career as a Cable Splicer and Journeyman Wireman before joining Southern California Edison.
 From there, he became a Journeyman Lineman and then a Troubleman.
 Subsequently, he worked his way through a variety of supervisory roles leading electrical line construction teams, and next a Local Planning organization.
-In his current role, he manages a service center responsible for planning and constructing the distribution electrical system.
-Travis holds a Master of Arts in Management, and is a current WEI member.
+In his current role, he manages a service center responsible for planning, constructing, and troubleshooting the distribution electrical system.
+Furthermore, he serves on SCE’s Public Safety Power Shutoff (PSPS) task force, as well as many other teams revolving around safety and work environment improvements.
+Travis holds a Master of Arts in Management and is a current WEI member.

 John is currently the Director of Operations Solutions at Puget Sound Energy.
 In this role, he leads the development and implementation of operations transformation and technology programs.
 John’s has held numerous leadership roles in his ten years at Puget Sound Energy including Wind Generation, Asset Management, Supply Chain and Integrated Resource Planning.
 He has a B.S. in Mechanical Engineering from the University of Colorado, and a M.B.A. from the University of Washington.
 Prior to coming to Puget Sound Energy, John worked in project and program management for a U.S. Navy shipbuilding program in Washington, D.C.